dawn-kline-m/prework-study-guide/README.md

 ## Usage

-Each section contains notes on the four topics: HTML, CSS, Gti and JS
+Each section contains notes on the four topics: HTML, CSS, Git and JS

 ## Credits